-H. USE OF TEACHSCAPE AND SWIVL
+G. USE OF SWIVL EQUIPMENT

-eacher Candidates will be issued a Teachscape account and a Swivl.
+eacher Candidates will be issued a Swivl account and equipment.
 Maintenance of this equipment is the responsibility of the Teacher Candidate.
 Use of this equipment is required both for pre-student teaching courses (Apply & Evaluate) and during the student-teaching year.
 Failure to use the equipment for assignments and upload relevant video will result in the Teacher Candidate being placed on a Professional Improvement Plan.

 Use of the equipment in a manner inconsistent with the affidavit will result in dismissal from the Tech Teach program.
-Depending on the nature of the inconsistent use, Teacher Candidate may be eligible to re-apply to the program in the following semester subject to the review of the Chairperson of the Department of Teacher Preparation.
+Depending on the nature of the inconsistent use, Teacher Candidate may be eligible to reapply to the program in the following semester subject to the review of the Director of Teacher Education.